Agriculture & Food

-As part of ArtPlace’s ongoing research to better understand and advance how art and culture play an intentional and integrated role in place-based community planning and development, ArtPlace selected DAISA Enterprises in 2018 as its partner to lead this work in the agriculture and food sector.
-DAISA’s deep food systems knowledge and consulting experience, including their role as national program office for the Kresge Foundation’s Fresh, Local and Equitable initiative, makes them a natural fit.
+As part of ArtPlace’s research to better understand and advance how art and culture play an intentional and integrated role in place-based community planning and development, ArtPlace selected DAISA Enterprises in 2018 as its partner to lead this work in the agriculture and food sector.
+DAISA’s deep food systems knowledge and consulting experience, including their role as national program office for the Kresge Foundation’s Fresh, Local and Equitable initiative, made them a natural fit.

 Published in May 2019, this field scan explores how arts and cultural practices can be better leveraged to create equitable and place-based food systems change across the country - spanning rural, tribal, and urban settings.
 The scan includes framing, cases studies, and recommendations to advance work happening at the intersection of arts and culture and food and agriculture, and to serve as a resource for practitioners.

 Research led by DAISA Enterprises included interviews with 31 food systems practitioners, artists, and field thought leaders; an analysis of 180 projects that integrate arts and culture with food and agriculture; and deep discussion and review by a working group of over 40 additional practitioners, funders, and policymakers who convened in March 2019 at Resora on Cypress Pond, a 1638-acre former plantation in Albany, Georgia currently owned by black-led grassroots organization New Communities and operated as a retreat, conference center, and working farm.

 The report describes how the fusion of artistic and cultural practices with food and agricultural community development enables a creative and inclusive process, ensuring that community members see their identities, histories, and interests reflected in the work.
 In particular, the research revealed that arts-integrated food systems work provides a uniquely accessible and effective way to:

 - Drive equitable food-oriented development and rural vitality

 - Transform community spaces and celebrate identity